moosylog/exchange_collectors/README.md

 # Exchange Collectors

-Moosy Research is known for their [Cool Cryptocurrency Sheets](https://sites.google.com/site/moosyresearch/projects/cryptos), like Cointrexer, CtrXL and BotMon.
+Moosy Research is known for a variety of Cool Cryptocurrency Sheets, like [Cointrexer, CtrXL and BotMon](https://sites.google.com/site/moosyresearch/projects/cryptos).

 Most cryptocurrency Exchanges provide powerful API consisting of REST endpoints for transactional operations.
 In order to authenticate to an Exchange API requires a valid API Key and a secret are required to access the private endpoints.